datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 2. Each observation forms a row
 3. Each type of observation forms a unit

 In this course, we'll focus on the first two rules and show you how we can use pandas to deal with datasets violating them.
-To get started, enter "messy" in the ipython shell to see a preloaded dataset.
+To get started, execute `messy` in the IPython shell.
+This dataset, cited in Wickham's paper, shows the number of people who choose either of two treatments in a hospital.
 Observe its struture in comparison with Wickham's rules.
 This dataset is messy because it violates rule #2: it combines Treatment A and Treatment B, two distinct observations, in a single row.
-While this may look more succinct, it would, for instance, take unnecessary time and space for a data scientist that only wants to study Treatment A.

 Now let's look at two more datasets.
 Enter "df1" and "df2" in your shell to check out two other preloaded datasets.
+The former shows the type and number of pets owneed by several co-workers, and the latter shows the number of students who choose a particular meal plan at a school.
 Which one of them is messy, and why?

 *** =instructions
 - df1 is messy because it violates rule #1